algolia/instantsearch/docgen/src/guides/conditional-display.md

 title: Conditional Display
 layout: guide.pug
 category: guide
+navWeight: 1
 ---

-Using our connector and [`createConnector`](Customization.html#creating-your-own-connectors) approach, you can conditionally displayed content based on the search state.
+Using our connector and [`createConnector`](create-own-widget.html) approach, you can conditionally displayed content based on the search state.

-Below are some typical use cases when using conditional display makes sense but don't hesitate to read the [making your own widget documentation](Customization.html#creating-your-own-connectors), it will give you more details about the api.
+Below are some typical use cases when using conditional display makes sense but don't hesitate to read the [create your own widget documentation](create-own-widget.html), it will give you more details about the api.

 ## Displaying content when the query is empty

-You can do that by using the [`createConnector`](Customization.html#creating-your-own-connectors) function and then access the `state` of all widgets.
+You can do that by using the [`createConnector`](create-own-widget.html) function and then access the `state` of all widgets.
 By doing so you're able to get the query and decide what to do according to its state.

 Here's an example: